sbkashif/sbkashif.github.io/_research/4-graspa-job-tracker.md

 ```

-The community is invited to explore and contribute to the development of this gRASPA job tracker tool.
+The community is invited to explore and contribute to the development of the gRASPA job tracker.
 Its modular design allows for easy extension to other simulation packages and workflows, making it a versatile solution for high-throughput computational studies.

 <!-- Project links: GitHub repo and arXiv preprint -->
 {% include referral_links.html %}